cybercrimineel/posts/README.md

 `<your username>.github.io/posts/?_=example`, will render the `posts/example.md` file.
 The default post is called `null.md`.

+## Building

+You won't have to build when no changes were made to the files inside the `src` directory.
+See `package.json` for building and cleaning scripts.

 ## Credit

 Credit where credit is due.